fayfayMN/minnesota-recycling-analysis/README.md

 3. **Net income calculation** — Derived as: `Total Revenue (SCORE + Local + Other) − Total Expenditure (all 7 categories)`.
 4. **Dataset merge (Q4)** — Inner join on `Year + County` between Expenditure and Waste Management datasets produced 304 matched county-year records covering 2014–2017.
 5. **EPA methodology note** — The EPA changed food waste measurement in 2018, causing the national rate to drop from 35.2% to 32.1%.
 Analysis uses 2017 as the final comparison year.

 ---
+## Data Visualization
+1. ** SAP Predictive Analysis software** - as part of visualization tools in this project
+2.  ** Python notebook** - used for statistics findings and questions 6

+---

 ## References